ST Edge AI Core for STM32 series

 Overview

-The article describes the specificities of the command line for the STM32 target.
+The article describes the specificities of the command line options for the STM32 target.

 Supported STM32 series